 The group provides long-term incentives which link reward with the long-term success and growth in value of Legal & General.
 Long-term incentive awards for most group staff are conditional on the satisfaction of total shareholder return (TSR), and financial performance conditions which clearly aligns reward to the interests of shareholders and provides a degree of risk management (TSR reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings).
-For awards prior to 2018 financial performance was assessed based on a combination of dividends, earning per share and return on equity.
-For awards from 2018 financial performance.
+Since 2018, financial performance has been assessed based on growth in earning per share.
+In addition there is an assessment of the overall Solvency II performance.